Home » Big Island » Big Island Packing List for Families

 HIKING ACCESSORIES

-With the highest point in the state of Hawaii being on the Big Island, there are so many trails and trips to take advantage of.
-Keeping that in mind, make sure you pack appropriately.
+With the highest point in the state of Hawaii being on the Big Island, there are so many hiking trails and trips to take advantage of.
+Keeping that in mind, make sure you pack appropriately and bring things to wear hiking.

-Hiking boots, liner socks, wool socks, and blister tape are all things that will help keep even the most active hiker happy!
+Hiking bootsliner sockswool socks, and blister tape are all things that will help keep even the most active hiker happy!
+If you don’t like hiking boots, you can always bring some hiking sandals or other types of hiking shoes.

 Don’t forget your binoculars, either!
 You never know when you might catch a glimpse of a Scarlet Honeycreeper (I’iwi) – one of the most recognizable birds on the islands!